LOWJOEYAN/Privacy-Policy/privacy_policy.md

 Privacy Policy

-This privacy policy applies to the Photo Exchange app for mobile devices that was created by YYes Lab as a Free service.
+This privacy policy applies to the Photo Exchange app for mobile devices that was created by Y-Yes Lab as a Free service.

 ---